Trina Solar

-Trina Solar Co., Ltd. (天合光能股份有限公司), stylized as Trinasolar, is a Chinese photovoltaics company founded in 1997.
+Trina Solar Co., Ltd., stylized as Trinasolar, is a Chinese photovoltaics company founded in 1997.

 History

 The company was founded in 1997 by Jifan Gao.

-In June 2020, Trina Solar listed on the STAR Market of Shanghai Stock Exchange.
+In June 2020, Trinasolar listed on the STAR Market of Shanghai Stock Exchange.

-A 2023 report by Sheffield Hallam University stated that Trina Solar had very high exposure to production in Xinjiang involving forced Uyghur labor.
-In August 2023, the U.S. Department of Commerce ruled that Trina Solar circumvented tariffs on Chinese-made goods.
+A 2023 report by Sheffield Hallam University stated that Trinasolar had very high exposure to production in Xinjiang involving forced Uyghur labor.
+In August 2023, the U.S. Department of Commerce ruled that Trinasolar circumvented tariffs on Chinese-made goods.

-In November 2024, Trina Solar sold its plant in Texas a week after it opened amid government scrutiny of Chinese companies that benefited from the Inflation Reduction Act.
+In November 2024, Trinasolar sold its plant in Texas to T1 Energy a week after it opened amid government scrutiny of Chinese companies that benefited from the Inflation Reduction Act.
+In June 2026, the US Department of Defense added the company to a list of Chinese military-linked companies.